 Read the full review: Xiaomi Mi A2

-The Xiaomi Redmi Note 5 Pro delivers on most of the fronts for a Redmi Note series smartphone.
-It features a 5.99-inch Full HD+ resolution display and is powered by an octa-core Qualcomm Snapdragon 636 chipset, paired with up to 6GB RAM and 128GB internal storage.
+The Xiaomi Redmi Note 6 Pro delivers on most of the fronts for a Redmi Note series smartphone.
+It features a 6.26-inch Full HD+ resolution display and is powered by an octa-core Qualcomm Snapdragon 636 chipset, paired with up to 6GB RAM and 64GB internal storage.

 Imaging duties are handled by a dual camera setup on the back - there is a 12MP primary sensor and a 5MP secondary sensor.
-On the front, the Redmi Note 5 Pro has a 20MP camera, aimed at the selfie-centric audience.
+On the front, the Redmi Note 5 Pro has a 20MP camera with a secondary 2MP depth sensor, aimed at the selfie-centric audience.
 The phone is powered by a 4000mAh battery.

 Weight: 158g | Dimensions: 156 x 75.3 x 7.8mm | OS: Android 8.1 Oreo | Screen size: 6.23-inch | Resolution: 2280 x 1080 | CPU: MediaTek Helio P60 | RAM: 4GB | Storage: 64GB | Battery: 3400mAh | Rear camera: 16MP | Front camera: 25MP